Personality psychology: Type and trait theories

 Personality type refers to the psychological classification of people into different classes.
-Personality types are distinguished from personality traits, which come in different degrees.
-For example, according to type theories, there are two types of people, introverts and extroverts.
-According to trait theories, introversion and extroversion are part of a continuous dimension with many people in the middle.

-Personality is complex; a typical theory of personality contains several propositions or sub-theories, often growing over time as more psychologists explore the theory.
+Personality types are distinguished from personality traits, which vary in degree.
+For example, in type theory, there are two types of people: introverts and extroverts.
+According to trait theories, introversion and extroversion lie on a continuous dimension, with many people falling in the middle.
+Personality is complex; a typical theory of personality contains several propositions or sub-theories, often evolving as more psychologists explore it.